 In addition to a wide range of optional units, and a research-based dissertation.

 The course unit details given below are subject to change, and are the latest example of the curriculum available on this course of study.

 |The Education of Language Teachers||EDUC70132||15||Optional|

 |Social Justice, Poverty and Place from the Global to the Local||EDUC70252||15||Optional|

 |Display all course units|

-The course is taught by the Manchester Institute of Education (MIE), which has its own Student Hub, here you will find all of your teaching staff and support staff.
-It is also a place to relax with fellow students.
+The course is taught by the Manchester Institute of Education (MIE) which has its own Student Hub.
+Here you'll find all your teaching staff and support staff as well as a place to relax with fellow students.

-MIE is located in the University's Ellen Wilkinson building, which is on the University's Oxford Road campus, close to the Main Library, Alan Gilbert Learning Commons and the Students Union.
+MIE is based in the University's Ellen Wilkinson building, which is centrally located on the University's Oxford Road campus, close to the Main Library, Alan Gilbert Learning Commons and the Students' Union.